xzuyn/ROCm-Guides/kohya_ss/README.md

-# IGNORE.
-THIS IS A WIP.
-# IGNORE.
-THIS IS A WIP.
-# IGNORE.
-THIS IS A WIP.

 # THIS IS A TUTORIAL/INSTALL GUIDE FOR RDNA3 GPUS.
 IT WILL NOT WORK WITH OLDER MODELS.
 ## Credits:
 - https://github.com/m68k-fr/Compiling-Pytorch-for-ROCm